 How many strawberries can you feed?

 If you make a mashed fruit puree you can fill a shallow dish with the same amount as a normal meal replacement powder.
 If you give fruit as a treat you should give it in small pieces.
-Give only one strawberry and slice it in small pieces.
+Give only one strawberry and slice it into small pieces.

 How to feed strawberries to crested geckos?

 Crested geckos can’t bite hard so you need to be careful that the food you give can be eaten.
 Fruits are often mashed in a puree to make them edible.
 When you feed strawberries to your crested gecko you’ll need to do the same.
-You can also slice the strawberry in very tiny pieces so your crestie can easily eat and digest it.
+You can also slice the strawberry into very tiny pieces so your crestie can easily eat and digest it.